-Summer is still quite present in Belgium, but autumn and its beautiful colors are approaching.
+Summer is still felt well in Belgium, but autumn and its beautiful colors are approaching.

 A perfect season to start knitting or pick up your needles again if the heat had made you put them aside.

-Knitting is an ancient and magnificent art that allows us to dress from head to toe, in any season.
+Knitting is an ancient and wonderful art that allows us to dress from head to toe, in every season.
 Depending on the yarns used (their composition and thickness), the pieces will be light or keep us very warm!
-With a little practice, you quickly manage to make beautiful pieces that look great while being affordable to make.
+With a bit of practice, you quickly manage to make beautiful pieces that look great while being accessible to make.
 But shh!
 It’s an insider secret 😉

 For about fifteen years, knitting has experienced, like other fiber arts, a real resurgence of interest and a new artistic breath.
-Whether we talk about Estonian lace knitting, Japanese patterns, jacquard, socks, or highly creative contemporary knits, there is something for everyone!
-And what’s more, many projects are very easily portable.
+Whether we talk about Estonian lace knitting, Japanese patterns, jacquard, socks, or highly creative contemporary knits, there’s something for every taste!
+And what’s more, many projects are very easy to carry around.

 But to get started or deepen your knowledge, you need landmarks and good equipment.

-I really wanted to share with you a "knitting" overview based on my experience of more than 12 years.
-I hope you will like it.
+I really wanted to share with you a “knitting” overview based on my experience of over 12 years.
+I hope you’ll like it.

-Marie Hélène, our super knitting teacher with our mascot aptly named "Glitter Dale"
+Marie Hélène, our amazing knitting teacher with our mascot aptly named "Glitter Dale"

-Before diving into the concrete, I advise you to think about your desires and your goals.
+Before diving into the details, I recommend thinking about your desires and goals.

-- Do you want a project that will finish quickly or a project that will allow you to enjoy the practice of knitting?
+- Do you want a project that will finish quickly or one that will let you enjoy the practice of knitting?

 - Is the project intended for an adult or a baby?